 But do not despair.
 FMCSA Registration LLC is here to help.
 This page answers plenty of questions about the International Registration Plan (IRP).
-It also covers the apportioned registration process.
+It also covers the apportioned registration process and cab cards.
 If you don't see your question listed below, please contact our trucking experts.
 Check BOC-3 process.
 Check out The Basics of Farm Exemptions .

 Who Has To Take Care of IRP and Apportioned Registration?

-Two main license plate types exist for commercial trucks that have a GVWR above 10,000 pounds.
+Two main license plate types exist for commercial trucks that have a GVWR between 10,000 pounds 26,000 pounds.
 There are base plates and apportioned plates.
 Say that your truck is never going to cross state lines away from your state.
 In this case, all you need is a base plate.

 What Is IRP and What Do I Need To Do?

 You can create a chart.
 Column one can show the number of miles that a truck runs in every state.
 The second column will display the percentage of total miles that the truck drives per state.
-Then, the third column will show the estimate figure for every state’s registration fee.
-(This number doesn’t need to be exact.)
+Then, the third column will show the estimate figure for every state’s registration fee. what is irp in trucking.(This number doesn’t need to be exact.)
 The last column can show the amount due for every state.

 What Are Apportioned License Plates?

 Apportioned license plates refer to IRP and apportioned registration.
-You can interchange these three terms because they adhere to the same process.
+You can interchange these three terms because they adhere to the same process. know about irp permit service.
 Apportioned license plates enable commercial vehicles to operate in more than one jurisdiction.
 Every state in the US gets part of a vehicle’s total registration fees.
 The amount a state gets is based on the miles traveled in each specific state.

-Why Do Apportioned Plates Matter?
+Why Do Apportioned Plates, Matter?

 What Might Happen if I Don’t Use Apportioned Plates?

 Say that your fleet doesn’t have any apportioned plates.
 Plus, your fleet isn’t registered within the state where it conducts business.
 This could result in $1,000 fines for every vehicle.
 Sometimes the fines cost even more- especially when operating a large fleet.
 Check MCS-150 .

 What Do I Need To Do To Set Up IRP Registration?

 That’s why you should contact your state to confirm the forms that you have to fill out.
-Ask which documents you must submit that can fulfill all government rules.
+Ask which documents you must submit that can fulfill all government rules. what is a irp in trucking?
 There are state government websites where you can download IRP forms.
 This way, you can bring everything to the state office at once.